ScottFerson/pba.r/README.md

 independent, +1 if they are perfect, etc.

-The defined mathematical operators include
+The defined mathematical infix operators include these tabled below.

 |   | Auto  | Frechet  | Perfect  |Opposite   |Independent|